10 most powerful bikes under Rs 10 lakh

 Most powerful bikes under Rs 10 lakh

-Sticking with our theme, we have now doubled the budget of our previous story and have compiled a list of the most powerful bikes under the Rs 10 lakh mark (ex-showroom).
-This list is where serious performance starts to make its way into your hands, and you can find bikes making upwards of 80hp here.
+Sticking with our theme, we have doubled the budget from our previous article and compiled a list of the most powerful bikes with an ex-showroom price below Rs 10 lakh.
+These machines are where serious performance starts to make its way into your hands, with some even making upwards of 80hp.

-You’re probably thinking that the Speed Twin 900 is a suave, relaxed, neo-retro roadster that's not really oriented toward performance but the relatively modest spec sheet doesn’t paint the full picture.
-The smallest model in the Bonneville lineup is anything but slow and with 80Nm of torque on tap, the Speed Twin 900 is a brisk machine to say the least.
-You can also opt for the authentic retro Bonneville T100 or the off-road focused Scrambler 900, all three models are based on the same platform.
-However, at Rs 9.69 lakh and Rs 9.59 lakh, respectively, these models cost a fair chunk more.
+You might think that the Speed Twin 900 is a suave, relaxed neo-retro roadster that isn’t really oriented toward performance, but its relatively modest spec sheet doesn’t paint the full picture.
+The smallest model in the Bonneville line-up is anything but slow, and with 80Nm of torque on tap, the Speed Twin 900 is a brisk machine, to say the least.
+You can also opt for the authentic retro Bonneville T100 or the off-road-focused Scrambler 900.
+However, at Rs 9.69 lakh and Rs 9.59 lakh, respectively, they cost a fair chunk more despite being based on the same platform as the Speed Twin 900.

 Also See: